Index of /Tools/eot-utils

 tar xvfz eot-utilities-XXX.tar.gz

-2) If you got the sources from CVS, you'll need to have GNU
+2) If you downloaded the individual files, you'll need to have GNU

 automake/autoconf installed.
 Create the configure script, configure,